Practical tips and tools for growing a business

 Whimsical

 Whimsical is a visual collaboration tool that allows you to design charts and diagrams.
-It is a great helper for generating ideas and organizing thoughts visually, besides, it is possible to collaborate with several people in one "noteboard", giving everyone the right to comment or correct.
-In our experience, Whimsical is especially useful for dividing a larger process or the creation of a project into separate steps and to understand in what order what steps should be taken for the realization of the project.
+It is a great helper for generating ideas and organizing thoughts visually, besides, it is possible to collaborate with several people in one "noteboard", giving each of them the right to comment or correct.
+In our experience, Whimsical is especially useful for dividing a larger process or project creation into separate steps and to understand in what sequence what steps should be taken to implement the project.

 To use Whimsical effectively, we recommend creating a new project and choosing a chart or schematic type.
 Whimsical's free tools and templates will help you create the scheme you want.
 After creation, it can also be downloaded in the format of your choice.